Ca-ta-ly-st/Flappy-Bird/README.md

-# Fluffy-Bird
+# Flappy-Bird
-Created a simple fluffy bird game with python
+Created a simple flappy bird game with python